bakirovdev/protokit/README.md

 # protokit
-This project is StartKit project for laravel fremwork with modern structure
+This project is StartKit project for laravel fremwork with model structure